Inuktitut: Phonology

 All voiceless stops are unaspirated, like in many other languages.
 The voiceless uvular stop is usually written as q, but sometimes written as r.
 The voiceless lateral fricative is romanized as ɬ, but is often written as &, or simply as l.

 /ŋ/ is spelt as ng, and geminated /ŋ/ is spelt as nng.

 Grammar

-Inuktitut, like other Eskimo–Aleut languages, has a very rich morphological system, in which a succession of different morphemes are added to root words to indicate things that, in languages like English, would require several words to express.
+Inuktitut, like other Eskaleut languages, has a very rich morphological system, in which a succession of different morphemes are added to root words to indicate things that, in languages like English, would require several words to express.
 (See also: Agglutinative language and Polysynthetic language.)
 All words begin with a root morpheme to which other morphemes are suffixed.
 Inuktitut has hundreds of distinct suffixes, in some dialects as many as 700.
-However, it is highly regular, with rules that do not have exceptions like in English and other Indo-European languages, though they are sometimes very complicated.
+Inuktitut's morphological system is highly regular.

-One famous example is the word qangatasuukkuvimmuuriaqalaaqtunga (ᖃᖓᑕᓲᒃᑯᕕᒻᒨᕆᐊᖃᓛᖅᑐᖓ) meaning 'I'll have to go to the airport':
+One example is the word qangatasuukkuvimmuuriaqalaaqtunga (ᖃᖓᑕᓲᒃᑯᕕᒻᒨᕆᐊᖃᓛᖅᑐᖓ) meaning 'I'll have to go to the airport:

 Writing

 Latin alphabets

 The western part of Nunavut and the Northwest Territories use a Latin alphabet usually called Inuinnaqtun or Qaliujaaqpait, reflecting the predispositions of the missionaries who reached this area in the late 19th century and early 20th.

 Moravian missionaries, with the purpose of introducing Inuit to Christianity and the Bible, contributed to the development of an Inuktitut alphabet in Greenland during the 1760s that was based on the Latin script.
 (This alphabet is distinguished by its inclusion of the letter kra, ĸ.)
 They later travelled to Labrador in the 1800s, bringing the Inuktitut alphabet with them.

 The Alaskan Yupik and Inupiat (who additionally developed their own syllabary) and the Siberian Yupik also adopted Latin alphabets.